Léon Dehon: Priesthood

 Dehon was ordained to the priesthood on 19 December 1868 in the Basilica of Saint John Lateran.
 His father had come to terms with his son's vocation and returned to the Church following the ordination.
 Dehon celebrated his first Mass in Rome with both his parents present.

-Dehon served as stenographer at the First Vatican Council (1869-1870).
+Dehon served as stenographer at the First Vatican Council (1869–1870).
 (He was one of four French priests to serve as such; Dehon's record of the proceedings was published as the Diario del Concilio Vaticano I in 1962.)
 Beginning on 16 November 1871, Dehon served as a parish priest, a curate, at Saint Quentin.

 He had begun feeling drawn to communal religious life.
 He made a pilgrimage to Loreto in 1877 with Odon Thibaudier, Bishop of Soissons.
 On 28 June 1878 Dehon founded the Oblates of the Sacred Heart.
 He took the religious name "Jean of the Sacred Heart" upon the profession of his vows at the founding.
 He had begun his novitiate on 31 July 1877 prior to founding.

-His new order grew at a rapid pace, but misunderstandings about their mission attracted undue opposition.
-The order officially disbanded on 3 December 1883 with Dehon feeling (in his words) "torn to shreds".
-Following a period of depression and serious reflection, during which he undertook the Spiritual Exercises of Ignatius of Loyola, Dehon reformed the order.
+His new congregation grew at a rapid pace.
+It officially disbanded on 3 December 1883 with Dehon feeling, in his words, "torn to shreds".
+Following a period of depression and serious reflection, during which he undertook the Spiritual Exercises of Ignatius of Loyola, Dehon reformed the congregation.

 It was founded as the Priests of the Sacred Heart in March 1884, known informally as the Dehonians after him, and its focus was parish and foreign mission work.
-Bishop of Soissons Thibaudier had intervened to restore the order, since he supported Dehon's work.
-In 1886 Dehon was elected as the order's Superior-General and held the position until his death.
+Bishop of Soissons Thibaudier had intervened to restore the congregation, since he supported Dehon's work.
+In 1886 Dehon was elected as the congregation's Superior-General and held the position until his death.